The ants go marching

 Triptych of drawings.
 Willow charcoal and pastel on Arches 300gsm watercolour paper, gesso, craft glue, collaged printed matter

-This work explores possible future scenarios as directed by events relating to climate change in Australia.
-It features the critically endangered South Australian Nothomyrmecia, or dinosaur ant, which requires a temperature of just above zero Celsius in order to hunt.
-In a reversal of their current prospects –silent extinction – these ants now thrive.
-Humans are gone, and the ants have plenty to get on with.
-I reference our everyday lives with collage from advertising and other print media which have been flattened as the ants forage over our left overs and our memory.
-Charcoal is used – we are made of and return to carbon.
-The first drawing depicts little of nature except for the ants, and there is evidence of past human activity underfoot.
-In the subsequent drawings, many thousands of years hence, the ants continue to evolve and prosper as does their environment.
-They grow in size, walking on two legs.
+This work explores possible future scenarios relating to human-induced global warming in Australia.
+It features the critically endangered South Australian Nothomyrmecia, or dinosaur ant, that can only hunt when the night-time temperature falls to just above zero Celsius.
+In a reversal of their current prospects of extinction, these ants are shown thriving many millennia into the future once humans are gone.
+The detritus of human life is represented in the background collage of advertising and other print media, progressively flattened by the ants as they forage over our left-overs.
+Charcoal as a medium is a reminder that all life is made from and returns to carbon.
+The first drawing depicts little of nature except for the ants, with evidence of past human activity underfoot.
+In the subsequent drawings the ants continue to evolve and prosper with their natural environment, growing in size and walking on two legs.
 Only small plastic tokens of human existence remain.
-This work was a finalist in the Ravenswood Women’s Art Prize in 2023.

 Previous